-Difficulties in the workplace and health problems
+Difficulties in the workplace and health problems - Desire for support

 Ms. A. is married and, like her husband, goes out to work.
 The couple has two preschool age children.
 Six months ago she returned to work after maternity leave.
 However, she underestimated the double burden and soon felt overwhelmed by the different demands.
 Feelings of guilt towards her employer, children, partner and the circle of friends began to plague her.